wesleywh/InvectorMultiplayerAddOnDocs/Player/Shooter/MP_vShooterMeleeInput.md

 ------------------
 ### protected override void Update()<a name="Update"></a>

 >   Overrides default functionality of invector to only work if you're the owner player and will not work if this is called by a networked player.
+Also calls the `ReceivePulledTrigger` function if a networked version of a player or the `SendPulledTrigger` function if the owner player.

 | Expose Value | Overrideable | Returns |
 |:---|:---|---:|